Tyler Regional Website

 Instead, the Wildcats were left to wonder what happened to an offense that averaged nearly eight runs a game through the regular season.
-Only a home run by senior All-American Karleigh Prestianni (Sr., Grants Pass, Ore.) in her final at-bat prevented Linfield from absorbing back-to-back shutout losses.
+Only a home run by senior All-American Karleigh Prestianni in her final at-bat prevented Linfield from absorbing back-to-back shutout losses.
 The 'Cats were upset 3-0 by Redlands on Friday.

 Prestianni went 2 for 3 in the final game of her storied career.
-Haylie Watson (Jr., Puyallup, Wash.) had Linfield's only other hit.
+Haylie Watson (Sr., Puyallup, Wash.) had Linfield's only other hit.

 UT-Tyler pitcher Kelsie Batten improved to 22-1 in the circle, holding the Wildcats to three hits.
 Lauren Robenalt went 3 for 4, stole a base and scored a run, and Raven Rodriguez had a pair of hits for the Patriots (43-4).

 “We’re disappointed because we really didn’t play up to our potential,” said Wildcats coach Jackson Vaughan.
 “We’ve been in (the regional playoffs) 10 years in a row now.
 I know, and especially our seniors know, it’s all about playing at a high level at this time of year.
 We’ve been able to do that several times in the playoffs, but this year, we just didn’t seem to get it going offensively.